The Mackintosh Man: Filming

 The film was shot in England, Ireland and Malta.
-The scene where Ronald Slade (Ian Bannen) and Joseph Rearden (Newman) escape from prison was inspired by Blake's escape from Wormwood Scrubs in 1966.
+The scene where Slade (Ian Bannen) and Rearden (Newman) escape from prison was inspired by Blake's escape from Wormwood Scrubs in 1966.
 The jail scenes were filmed at Liverpool Prison and Kilmainham Gaol in Dublin, Ireland.

 The house where Slade and Rearden stay after their escape is Ardfry house, Oranmore, county Galway, Ireland, an abandoned castle in ruins.

+A replica of London's "Old Bailey" courtroom was built on the interior sets, as Huston was denied permission to film in the actual one.

 The scene in which Rearden realises that Slade is on board Sir George Wheeler (James Mason)'s yacht was shot at Roundstone, County Galway, Ireland.

 Reception

+Box office

+The film received a mixed reception when it was released, and did not perform well at the box office, in either the United Kingdom, United States or Canada.